Guide Your Education

 - Gaucho Network: Make meaningful connections with UCSB alumni and see what they are doing with their degrees.

-- UCSB General Catalog - Academic Departments: Review your major's department website for your for career-related information (note that information varies).
+- UCSB General Catalog - Academic Departments: Review your major's department website for your career-related information (note that information varies).

 - UCSB College of Letters & Science - Previous Alumni Spotlights: Scroll through the educational background and career trajectory of 30+ featured alumni.